 - Babis, the owner, and his staff are incredibly welcoming and helpful and offer superb hospitality.

-- Villa Kerasia Hotel is an ideal starting point for exploring the northern and southern side of Crete and the most significant archaeological sites.
+- Villa Kerasia Hotel is an ideal starting point for exploring the northern and southern sides of Crete and the most significant archaeological sites.

 - This beautiful house, with its own characteristics and its hospitable table for guests, is an ideal choice.